venice1200/MiSTer_tty2oled/MiSTer_SSD1322_USB_Testing/Readme.md

 **Testing-Version**

 Updated Arduino Code and tty2oled Daemon.
-Run an "normal" Update before using the Testing-Version.
 An Update after using the Testing-Version downloads the "old" tty2oled Daemon again.

 New/UpdatedFeatures